 RIM launches the “Blackberry Torch 9800”.
 But is it one brand too many?

 Beg to Differ has been struggling how to deal with the launch of the new Blackberry – the much ballyhooed “iPhone Killer” – from Canada’s tech brand darling Research In Motion (RIM).
-But after writing – and discarding – a long, thorough (and mildly bitchy) brand strategy critique, the Differ found the perfect lesson for RIM from watching a street performer named The Fire Guy.
-Hey RIM: this guy juggles Torches, but manages not to get burned.
+But after writing – and discarding – a long, page thorough (and mildly bitchy) brand strategy critique, price the Differ found the perfect lesson for RIM from watching a street performer named The Fire Guy.
+Hey RIM: this guy juggles Torches, what is ed but manages not to get burned.

 The Blackberry Show so far

 So far the history of the RIM / Blackberry show since the first Blackberry was introduced in 1996 has been a string of skillful maneuvers, lucky breaks, great timing, and – just like any great circus act – the proven ability to draw a massive spellbound audience very quickly.
 And even with the massive challenge posed by iPhone and Android, much of the audience is still with them – as this poll from today’s Guardian newspaper indicates.

 But it’s a dangerous and fickle time.
 So perhaps a good time for RIM to heed the lessons of the street performer.

 The Fire Guy says it best in his opening patter about what a teacher once told him: “Get good at one thing, and learn to do that really really well”.

 Only by mastering one skill – or one brand niche – can you start to branch out into others with authority.
 The “one thing” RIM mastered was actually the hardest skill in consumer technology: juggling.